myarotskaya/architecture-center/docs/data/concepts/csv-and-json.md

 Since a lot of data coming across the wire is already in JSON format, most web-based programming languages support working with JSON natively, or through the use of external libraries to serialize and deserialize the data stored within.
 This universal support for JSON has led to its use in logical formats through data structure representation, exchange formats for hot data, and data storage for cold data.

-Many batch and stream data processing engines natively support JSON serlialize/deserialization.
+Many batch and stream data processing engines natively support JSON serialization and deserialization.
 Though the data contained within JSON documents may ultimately be stored in a more performance-optimized formats, such as Parquet or Avro, it serves as the raw data for source of truth, which is critical for reprocessing the data as needed.

 ## When to use CSV or JSON formats